-If you think you have symptoms or test positive for COVID-19, you should call your regional hotline.
+If your symptoms persist or get worse, you should call your regional hotline.
 Most of the regional hotlines listed have English speaking staff.
 Some regions offer alternative helpline numbers for those calling from non-Spanish mobile phones:

 - Andalusia: Tel. +34 955 545 060